-CLAIMS does not provide access to other government agencies.
-CAPRI/JLV which utilizes the CLAIMS system for authentication, does not have the ability to limit access to time or content within the Electronic Health Record (EHR).
+CLAIMS Assessing does not provide access to other government agencies.
+CAPRI/JLV which utilize the CLAIMS Assessing system for authentication do not have the ability to limit access to time or content within the Electronic Health Record (EHR).
 Access is granted on the criteria that the user will have access to the complete EHR.
-We do limit access to certain user groups to only individuals that have the authority to view a specific EHR.
+We do limit access to certain user groups and only individuals that have the authority to view a specific EHR.
 For example, Veteran Service Officers are assigned restricted lists to only view the EHR of the Veterans they have power of attorney for.